cheeaun/repokemon/README.md

 Dev
 ---

+- `npm i` - install dependencies
 - `npm run pokemon` - grab the pokémons
 - `npm run repokemon` - grab the Github repos
   - Copy `config.sample.json` to `config.json`, configure it with `client_id` and `client_secret` from GitHub
   - Takes about 30 minutes to prevent API rate limit issues
 - `npm run stats` - show stats of the collected data
+- `npm run images` - download all pokémon images to `data/images` (not included in this repo)
+- `npm run sprite` - generate a sprite image `data/pokemon.png` (not included in this repo), which I manually convert to `data/pokemon.jpg`.

 Credits
 ---